cbc-univie/asfe-4D/README.md

+## Architecture independent absolute solvation free energy calculations with neural network potentials

+This repository contains information and instructions on how to install and run our alchemical transofrmations for NNPs code with the MACE-OFF potential.
-To make our alchemical transofrmations for NNPs code run, we need a combination of several packages.
+We need a combination of several packages.
 This repository only contains required information, input data and sample scripts.
+The actual code and used packages are stored in two other (forked) repositories:

 We forked the openmm-ml and the mace github repositories and made some adjustments.
 You need both packages to get the entire set-up running.
 You will need:

 https://github.com/cbc-univie/openmm-ml
 https://github.com/cbc-univie/mace

-## how to install this:
+## How to install this:

 ```
 git clone git@github.com:cbc-univie/asfe-4D.git